blairrorani/blairrorani-old/_posts/2015-5-8-push-button-creativity.md

 Which brings me to my main point.

 It isn't so much that some people want to be instructional / training / learning designers who find ways around doing actual design.
 It's more the attitude of wanting something for nothing.
-It's about putting in the minimum effort (and expense) into a design task and expecting good results.
+It's about putting the minimum effort (and expense) into a design task and expecting good results.
 Is this where we want the L and D (or any) industry to end up?
 I, for one, do not.

 ## So where to from here?